How to be more creative: These tips won't fail you

 10. Schedule it in

 This is probably the most useful tip of all for being more creative: make time for it.
 You turn up at work, at the gym, for social engagements, so why not give your creative life the same value?
 It deserves it.
 Make a commitment to give yourself to regular creative time – perhaps one morning or evening a week when, no matter what, that is what you do.
 Some people swear by diaries or journalling, or doing morning pages, but it all adds up to the same thing: a regular commitment.
 Carve out a suitable timeslot and make it part of your routine.
-There’s nothing beats showing up for something to give it a chance of success, and that includes your creative life as much as any other aspect of existence.
+Nothing beats showing up for something to give it a chance of success, and that includes your creative life as much as any other aspect of existence.
 Doing it will also give you the opportunity to set weekly deadlines – and deadlines, as any working freelance creative will tell you, are the most effective way of all of consistently producing new work.

 We’d love to know how these tips helped you fine-tune your creative practice and generate new ideas.
 Keep us up to date on your creative life on our Facebook and Twitter pages, and if you’re a subscriber or writing group member, Writing Magazine would love to hear from you for the Subscriber Spotlight and Circles’ Roundup pages!